stephenjwatkins/jquery-fontstretch/README.md

 # FontStretch - jQuery Plugin

-FontStretch adjusts the size of text to precisely fit within its container.
+FontStretch adjusts the size of text to fit within its containing element.

 ## Usage